 This non-ablative treatment does not remove the surface layer of skin, so there is little discomfort and no social downtime.
 Patients my return to normal activities right after a LaserLite session, and wear makeup the next day.
 While some people see change right away, improvement in overall skin condition builds through a series of treatments (usually three to six) spaced about a month apart.
 Then, re-treatment once or twice a year helps to maintain a beautiful, healthy complexion.

-Light therapy for acne
+Laser therapy for acne